 Transfer help - Ask about other services

 Some providers require keeping your domain with them because some services, like email, won’t transfer to us.
-If you need help, you can ask them directly.
+If you need help, you can ask them directly with a message like this:

 I’m preparing to transfer my domain, enter your domain here, to Squarespace.
 Are there any services, like email, currently linked to my account that will break or stop working if I move to Squarespace?